 - Forgetting happens most rapidly soon after learning something and then tapers off with the passage of time.

-- Content that does not make sense to a person is typically forgotten first.
+- People will first forget content that does not make sense to them.

 - Although we may forget the exact words of something we just read, we can remember the meaning of it.